the-teachingRSE-project/competencies/competencies.md

 # How much do different people need to know?

 Now that we have the different competencies, we can explore various dimensions of these competencies, depending on their circumstances.
-A strong beneficiary of specialized RSEs can also be newly formed RSE centres at research institutions.
+A strong beneficiary of specialised RSEs can also be newly formed RSE centres at research institutions.

 ## Career level